atharshlakshmi/clean-talk/README.md

 ### Google Cloud Deployment

-You can also deploy directly to Google Cloud Run by connecting your GitHub repository.
+You can also deploy directly to Google Cloud Run by connecting the GitHub repository.

+Note: The model is not included in the Dockerfile!

 ## Project Structure